Red Playground, Day 3

 Playing with rules in my current work

-For example, in my current work, working title, “Red Playground-Finish What You Started”, there is balance, contrast, movement, pattern and rhythm.
-My concern for my work, at this point, is that of unity.
-Too much unity can lead to boredom.
-Too much variety can be chaotic.
-I desire liveliness; not chaos.
+Thus, in my current work, working title, ‘Red Playground – Finish What You Started,’ There is balance, contrast movement, pattern and rhythm.
+However, I’m concerned about unity.
+Too much unity is boring.
+Conversely, too much variety can be chaotic.
+However, I desire liveliness, not chaos.

-I manipulated the paper, creating texture by soaking, wadding, and dying the support with red Inktense.
-Then, I layered colour, shapes, form and lines to the paper.
-Value, and space are the remaining basic elements of art I can employ to influence the work.
-I can hardly wait to see where this work ends up.
+The support was soaked, wadded, and stained with Inktense.
+Thereby I created texture.
+Thereafter, I layered colour, shapes, form and lines.
+Value, and space were the remaining basic elements of art I could employ to influence the work.
+I wonder where this work ends up.

-I’ve found my inner critic to be the detractor I battle most in my pursuit of abstraction.
+My inner critic is the detractor I battle most in my pursuit of abstraction.

-Insanity is continuing to do the same thing (over and over) and expect different results.
+Insanity is continuing to do the same thing (over and over) and expecting different results.
 It’s attributed to Einstein, Ben Franklin and other influential historical persons.
-No one knows for sure.
+Albeit, no one knows for sure.
 Nonetheless, I believe the idea to be relevant in my arts practice.

-I look forward to creating, relaxing, and enjoying the process for the next 12 months, not knowing not where it all will lead.
+I look forward to creating, relaxing, and enjoying the process of learning to make abstract art, not knowing not where it all will lead.
 Perhaps, that’s the allure.
 My sole aim is enjoy the journey and give myself a break from high expectations.

 Can anyone relate?